 This made me wonder.
 How do real mashed potatoes, gravy, fresh green beans and cranberry sauce stack up to their processed cousins?
-What about supermarket turkey versus a fresh, organic bird?
+What about a frozen supermarket turkey versus a fresh, organic bird?

 There’s only one way to find out.